VLTSML26/nnpdf/validphys2/src/validphys/closuretest/runcards/multiclosure-report/multiclosure_report.md

 Summary
 -------

-This report provides statistical indicators in order to determine the success of new closure inconsistency-tests.
+This report provides statistical indicators in order to determine the success of new closure tests.
-The following table aims at showing all the features of the test by reading the Validphys runcard.
+The following table aims at showing all the features of the test by reading the test runcard.

 {@ closuretest_summary @}